adaptive-democracy/hopeful-path/book/adaptive-democracy-for-the-skeptical.md

 you could spend a bunch of money giving people bednets. or you could donate that money to build a cooperative governed by the people for them to use to build whatever arbitrary public goods they value most.

 https://forum.effectivealtruism.org/posts/iupkbiubpzDDGRpka/other-centered-ethics-and-harsanyi-s-aggregation-theorem
-the snuck assumption in Harsanyi's Aggregation Theorem is that you can aggregate welfares of different people. you can aggregate their *solicited preferences*, but only through a voting system, so the only mechanism that could possibly *achieve* HAT is something like persistent democracy
+the snuck assumption in Harsanyi's Aggregation Theorem is that you can aggregate welfares of different people. you can aggregate their *solicited preferences*, but only through a voting system, so the only mechanism that could possibly *achieve* HAT is something like adaptive democracy

 with welfare types like these, how do we go about "adding" them together? the very act of adding them together assumes they have types for which an operation has been defined for them that has all the properties of addition (is abelian, etc)